pfroud/ucsc-class-info-bot/README.md

 ####Third, successful, attempt - Registrar website

 The third version works.
-The Registrar lists every course in every department with a beautifully consistent URL: `http://registrar.ucsc.edu/catalog/programs-courses/course-descriptions/department.html"`.
+The Registrar lists every course in every department with a beautifully consistent URL: `http://registrar.ucsc.edu/catalog/programs-courses/course-descriptions/<dept_code>.html`, where `<dept_code>` is the department code.
+Humans can go to [`index.html`](http://registrar.ucsc.edu/catalog/programs-courses/course-descriptions/index.html) and choose a department on the left.
 This option is clearly the best.
 I didn't use it from the beginning because the link tree to find it isn't obvious: Quick Start Guide > Catalog > Fields of Study > Programs and Courses > Course Descriptions.

 There are, of course, some special cases and weirdness.